Recently, a fellow Enterprise Architect reached out and asked my opinion on his article. Below is my response:

 - What quantitative and qualitative values does EA bring to the table?

-• Unfortunately EA has turned into merely an information collection activity and moved away from why this information is being collected in the first place.
+• Unfortunately, EA has turned into merely an information collection activity and moved away from why this information is being collected in the first place.
 What is the strategic intent?
-In my observation, most EA is not strategic (e.g., Federal Government’s use of EA)
+In my observation, most EA is not strategic (e.g., the Federal Government’s use of EA)

 • True EA is difficult to do and it takes a long-term commitment from the organization to pursue it.

-In today’s business world quickness and agility is often used as a pretext/excuse for a lot of things mostly because the people using these terms just want additional lines added to their resume before they move on.
+In today’s business world quickness and agility are often used as a pretext/excuse for a lot of things mostly because the people using these terms just want additional lines added to their resume before they move on.
 To put in an analogy, what kind of car would you like to drive?
 One that goes really fast but has bare minimum safety or one that has optimum safety but you might get it a month late?
-Short answer is, it depends.
+The short answer is, it depends.
 Mainly it depends on what is the end goal the organization or person is trying to achieve.
-Same is true for EA.
-Without measurable end-goals EA just becomes a complacent black hole.
+The same is true for EA.
+Without measurable end-goals, EA just becomes a complacent black hole.